How can I transfer files from PC to PC via WiFi?

 Option 1.
 Transfer files between PCs using WiFi via remote desktop software: AnyViewer [recommended]

-The first option we would like to suggest you use is a highly appreciated remote desktop software: AnyViewer for the following reasons:
+How to transfer files from PC to PC using WiFi Windows 10/11?
+You can use is a highly appreciated remote desktop software: AnyViewer for the following reasons:

 - Easy-to-use.
 It has easy operations to transfer files without limitations, you can transfer files from PC to PC directly if you’ve logged into the same account.